 Ambassador Thomas Pickering will return to the School of International Service (SIS) on Wednesday, April 13, to discuss “Envisioning the Future of the United Nations.”
 This is the final event in a three-part series of foreign policy conversations featuring the ambassador, which touch on global hot spots from Russia to the Middle East – and the future of the United Nations.
-RSVP or watch the livestream here.

 The ambassador’s talk takes place at a critical moment in UN history, according to Professor Michael Schroeder, director of the Global Governance, Politics, and Security Master’s program and UN expert.